 For over 15 years, we’ve offered financial support to people affected by cancer in low-income households in order to help them with additional costs related to travelling to treatment centres.
 Thanks to the allowances we can offer them, they don’t have to worry about these costs and can focus on getting better.

-Cancer doesn’t stop, even during a pandemic.
-That’s why our Cancer Information Helpline is an essential service.
+Our Cancer Information Helpline is an essential service.
 It allows us to break people out of isolation, lend a sympathetic ear, and provide personalized information to people affected by cancer and their loved ones.
-Throughout the pandemic, our team has continued to answer questions on all types of cancer and made sure to take the time to talk with those who need it.

 When he was only 27 years old, Sylvain was diagnosed with advanced melanoma.
 For two years, he underwent intensive treatment, including a clinical trial that helped save his life.
 He had to leave his home and country for the treatment.
 Fortunately, his family was able to join him, staying at a lodge near the treatment centre.
 Their support and reassuring presence meant the world to him.